xieweiAlex/English_Learning/words/2023/words-March.md

+obsequious

+Given that you'll likely pay a hefty markup for car insurance if you let your policy lapse, it's essential to avoid having a break in coverage.

+diamond **encrusted** sofa. -

 ## Week 3

 I hate being a **drudge** at this job - I never get to work on anything interesting or challenging.